SujithThricovil/git_workshop/README.md

 # sample project
 We are sct ians in cet for git w/s
+hurray !!